USC promotes a culture that is free from sexual violence

 USC is committed to providing a safe and supportive environment for anyone impacted by sexual assault.

 Progress to date

-In the year since the report, we've made some significant changes within a very short period, and now we are beginning to tackle the more complex changes requiring long-term effort and consultation.
+In the four years since the report, we've made some significant changes, and are addressing the more complex changes requiring long-term effort and consultation.
 Some changes already implemented include:

-- Specialist-trained staff as the single point of contact via Student Wellbeing for students making reports
+- Specialist-trained staff as the single point of contact via the SafeUSC Specialist Service for students making reports

 - Ongoing First Responder training to staff and student leaders

 We continue to work to ensure our campuses are a place of safety and respect for everyone.

 Students who need immediate support are encouraged to contact Student Wellbeing or call the Domestic Violence Hotline Queensland Tel: 1800 811 811.
 This line is available 24/7 and is staffed by qualified counsellors.